 privilege of listening.
 Collins, like many of his contemporaries, knew the joy and economic relief of invitations to free meals

 and lodging received from adoring fans, and when these were not forthcoming, he knew how to sleep and prepare meals on

 the sides of roads that were populated by too few and too expensive accommodations of rest and nourishment.
-Travel to

 Collins and his fellow country music performers meant up to six people and as